 Before British authorities closed the company down for illegal activity in 2016, Highway Production Ltd produced two issues of 7POST ART PARIS in conjunction with pop-up exhibitions organised in Paris with Ellen von Unwerth and Felix Larher.
 In 2016 and 2017 Jean-baptiste Pauchard produced several issues of 7POST ART and 7POST through Studio57, an ambitious but short-lived exhibition venture.
-Neither Steve Hiett nor Prosper Keating were involved with these editions.
+Neither Steve Hiett nor Prosper Keating were involved with the fake 7POST publications.

 In 2018, French authorities ordered the judicial liquidation of Studio57.
 In January 2019, former employees and other individuals associated with Studio57 and Highway Production Ltd were interrogated by French authorities about alleged fraud and money-laundering by Jean-baptiste Pauchard, who had been successfully sued by at least three former associates, including Prosper Keating.
 The fake 7POST died with Studio57 although Pauchard is said to be planning a relaunch of 7000 magazine.